hep-lbdl/dimuonAD/README.md

-## [paper title]
+## Associated Code: Isolating Unisolated Upsilons with Anomaly Detection in CMS Open Data

-This repository contains all the scripts needed to generate the plots in the papers [link to upsilon paper] and [link to general paper]
+This repository contains all the scripts needed to generate the plots in the paper [link to upsilon paper].

 The analysis is based on the [DoubleMuon primary dataset from RunH of 2016](https://opendata.cern.ch/record/30555).